sparkflows/sparkflows-docs/docs/troubleshooting/postbackurl.rst

 I do not see anything after submitting the job to Emr Livy
 ------------------------------------------------------------

 Do check in the logs for exceptions and the root cause.
-The log files can be used from Livy url.
+The log files can analysed from Livy url.

 Possible causes are: